jsidrach/NetWatcher/docs/wiki/Troubleshooting.md

 Run `pkexec visudo` and fix the last lines that are causing the sintax error

 #### <a name="error-impact"> </a>FPGA Web Service unable to program the FPGA
-Make sure that `./fpga-api/bin/impact.sh` contains a valid call for Xilinx's impact binary
+Make sure that `IMPACT_BIN` param in `./fpga-api/config.js` contains a valid call for Xilinx's impact binary

 #### <a name="mount-raid"> </a>RAID does not mount automatically after reboot
 Check that `/etc/fstab` contains a line with the RAID_DEV.
 For example, if `RAID_DEV` is set to `/dev/md0`, `cat /etc/fstab` should have one of its return lines like this: